 A control arm is basically the part of the suspension that links the frame or body of the vehicle to the steering knuckle assemblies.
 The control arms have rubber bushings to allow them to absorb road forces and to travel up and down with bumps.
-There are many variations on how this is done, and many varieties of control arms.
+There are many variations on how this is done and many varieties of control arms.
 They also can have various names; they can be called lateral links, trailing arms, radius rods, swing arms, etc.

-Control arms can be made of stamped steel, or cast iron or aluminum, and will usually have two or more rubber bushings pressed in at the ends where the arm attaches to the frame or knuckle or axle.
-The most common kind of control arm is used on the front of almost all front wheel drive vehicles with a McPherson strut suspension.
-In this case there is a front lower control arm with three corners; on one a large webbed bushing is oriented horizontally, which is called a compliance bushing.
+Control arms can be made of stamped steel, or cast iron, or aluminum, and will usually have two or more rubber bushings pressed in at the ends where the arm attaches to the frame or knuckle or axle.
+The most common kind of control arm is used on the front of almost all front-wheel drive vehicles with a McPherson strut suspension.
+In this case, there is a front lower control arm with three corners; on one a large webbed bushing is oriented horizontally, which is called a compliance bushing.
 This can twist to allow suspension movement, while also absorbing braking and cornering forces.
 And there is a second bushing that usually lays sideways secured at the frame in a way that allows the arm to pivot up and down with the suspension.
 On the third corner is a ball joint, which is sometimes integrated or pressed into the arm, and sometimes bolts on as a separate piece.

 Some vehicles use an upper control arm on the front as well, and some vehicles have a lower control arm or an upper and a lower control arm in the rear suspension, or various arrangements of controlling links.
 On a modern multi-link suspension there can be 6 or 8 control arms per corner.
-The inspection and service of these is all pretty similar, as is construction and pricing generally.
+The inspection and service of these are all pretty similar, as are construction and pricing generally.

 Most often if a control arm is removed to service the bushings, both bushings on the arm will be replaced.
 Most shops have a press and the adapters necessary to drive out the old bushings and press in new bushings.